bakito/vault-unsealer/README.md

 ### External

-Use the label `vault-unsealer.bakito.net/external` to flag a secret for usage to handle non-kubernetes vaults.
-The value is not relevant
+Use the label `vault-unsealer.bakito.net/external` flag a secret for usage to handle non-kubernetes vaults.
+The value specifies the seal check interval duration

 Use the annotation `vault-unsealer.bakito.net/external-source` to define a vault where the unseal keys are stored